magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Reinvite
 --------

-| If set to YES, means the RTP audio was sent directly between callee and caller
+| Reinvite is the parameter that informs if the audio is passing through Asterisk or if its going through the client and trunk.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/asterisk_options/directmedia.html.  <https://wiki.magnusbilling.org/en/source/asterisk_options/directmedia.html.>`_.